junmowang/Transient-electromagnetic-method/README.md

 time

-The following is the filter coefficient file required for numerical simulation: filter coefficient is the file name of the filter coefficient.
+The following is the filter coefficient file required for numerical simulation:
+The name of the filtering coefficient is: Filtering coefficient.